-The detailed steps leading to Eq.\ (\ref{eqn:val_eq_v}) are provided in the Appendix.
 In the limit of vanishing noise, $\nu \to 0$, Eq.\ (\ref{eqn:val_eq_v}) reduces to Newton’s second law.
 The geodesic equation then follows from $\ud q^{i}(t)/\ud t = v^{i} (q(t),t)$ and $\ud v^{i} (q(t),t)/\ud t = (\partial_t + v^k(q(t),t) \partial_k)v^{i} (q(t),t)$.
 As discussed in Refs.\ \cite{YASUE81,ZAMBRINI,Koide11,KOIDE20192713,Matos20} and shown later in Eq.\ (\ref{eqn:log-schriedinger}), the noise intensity $\nu$ is determined by the Planck constant, reproducing quantum mechanics.
-Consequently, all terms on the right-hand side stem from quantum effects.
+Consequently, all terms on the right-hand side in Eq.\ (\ref{eqn:val_eq_v}) stem from quantum effects.
 The first term on the right-hand side corresponds to the gradient of Bohm’s quantum potential, while the second reflects quantum fluctuations and spatial curvature, as shown in Ref.\ \cite{KOIDE20192713}.
 The newly introduced term $\Sigma^{i}$ captures the interaction between quantum fluctuations and torsion.
 The extended SVM formulation and the hydrodynamic equation (\ref{eqn:val_eq_v}), developed here, are key contributions of this study.

-In our scheme, quantum dynamics in curved space with torsion is governed by quantum hydrodynamics, Eqs.\ (\ref{eqn:eq_conti}) and (\ref{eqn:val_eq_v}).
-To analyze torsion effects efficiently, these equations must be simplified.
-Employing the Cosmological Principle together with energy-momentum conservation and standard cosmological expansion restricts the form of torsion to a special case of a totally antisymmetric tensor \cite{vandeVenn22,Tsamparlis79}.
-In a 3-dimensional space, this constraint aligns torsion with the homogeneous and isotropic properties of the space, expressed as
+While the properties of the torsion tensor have not been explicitly used thus far, we can simplify Eq.\ (\ref{eqn:val_eq_v}) by using its total antisymmetry.
+For $D=3$, this is expressed as: